Totalitarianism: Totalitarian model as an official policy

-In the 1960s, the revisionist Kremlinologists researched the organisations and they also studied the policies of the relatively autonomous bureaucracies that influenced the crafting of high-level policy for governing Soviet society in the USSR.
-Revisionist Kremlinologists, such as J. Arch Getty and Lynne Viola, transcended the interpretational limitations of the totalitarian model by recognising and reporting that the Soviet government, the communist party, and the civil society of the USSR had greatly changed upon the death of Stalin.
-The revisionist social history indicated that the social forces of Soviet society had compelled the Government of the USSR to adjust public policy to the actual political economy of a Soviet society composed of pre–War and post–War generations of people with different perceptions of the utility of Communist economics for all the Russias.
-Hence, Russian modern history had outdated the totalitarian model that was the post–Stalinist perception of the police-state USSR of the 1950s.
+In the 1960s, revisionist Kremlinologists researched communist organizations, as well as the relatively autonomous bureaucracies that influenced high-level policy of Soviet governance.
+Revisionist Kremlinologists, such as J. Arch Getty and Lynne Viola, transcended the interpretational limitations of the totalitarian model by recognising and reporting that the Soviet government, its party leadership, and the civil society of the USSR had greatly changed upon the death of Stalin.
+Revisionist social history indicated that the social forces of Soviet society had compelled the government of the USSR to adjust public policy to an actual political economy composed of pre-War and post-War generations with differing perceptions of the utility of communist economics.
+Hence, Russia had evolved beyond the totalitarian model of the post-Stalinist, 1950s-era, police-state USSR.

-Post–Cold War
+Post-Cold War

 President Isaias Afwerki has ruled Eritrea as a totalitarian dictator since the country's independence in 1993.